d-darwin/darwin-vue-ui/README.md

 ## In short

 - Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/).
-- Design tokens allows to widely customize component appearance.
+- Design tokens allow widely customize component appearance.
 - Reusable logic is extracted into compositions, directives, mixins and utilities.
-- Focus-visible polyfill is used to emulate :focus-visible CSS prop.
+- Focus-visible polyfill is used to emulate :focus-visible CSS prop for a11y purpose.
 - Build in reset style and google fonts support.
 - Customizable components' transitions (animations).
 - Icon set agnostic.